Scientific-Computing-Lab/gpuFLOPBench/README.md

 ### Future Features (TODO)
 These are features we would like to have, but they're not a priority at the moment because what we have so far is giving us a good amount of data.
+These also include directions we would like to move into though.

 - for targets with multiple `run` makefile invocations, store all to invocations run (instead of just the first)
 - support for weird precisions? -- what CUDA counters do we need?